-Issue and redemption prices are published regularly on Union Investment's website (which can be accessed via www.privatkunden.union-investment.de).
-If a Contact Office is specified in the general part of the Sales Prospectus, the Company may also publish the issue and redemption prices on the website of the Contact Office, as specified therein.
-They are also available from the depositary.
-In addition, issue and redemption prices may also be published in a financial or daily newspaper with sufficient circulation.
+Issue and redemption prices and, where applicable, the net asset value per unit are published regularly on the homepage of Union Investment's website at www.privatkunden.union-investment.de.
+If a Contact Office is specified in the Special Section of the Sales Prospectus, the Company may also publish the issue and redemption prices and, where applicable, the net asset value per unit on the website of the Contact Office, as specified therein.
+The issue and redemption prices and, where applicable, the net asset value per unit can also be obtained from the Depositary and may also be published in a daily or financial newspaper with sufficient circulation.